 - people take advantage of people with an intellectual disability’s need to have information explained in a way they can understand, exploit them, and undermine their confidence.
-Most people assume a level of legal literacy and Under the Australian Consumer Law, a person who buys goods or services for less than $40 000 or for personal or home use. protection to choose to agree to some things without questioning and be suspicious of others.
+Most people assume a level of legal literacy and consumer protection to choose to agree to some things without questioning and be suspicious of others.
 We make these decisions based on both experience of other similar transactions, and our confidence in the person proposing it.
 Many people with intellectual disability have had few chances to make their own decisions and have a very limited social circle.
 They can be coaxed to agree to things that do not benefit them at all, solely because the person suggesting it is a ‘friend’.
 The desire to be seen as a competent person capable of making their own decisions – when their decision-making rights are constantly challenged by others – can create this vulnerability.

 Important rights and protections for people with intellectual disability are summarised below.

 Signing a contract